-Learn to deploy a stop loss at all times, this way, charts don’t have to be monitored all day long.
+Learn to deploy a stop loss at all times.
+This way, charts don’t have to be monitored all day long.

-Remember, the goal is financial freedom and the last you want to do is become a slave to the charts since it breeds anxiety.
+Remember, the goal is financial freedom, and the last you want to do is become a slave to the charts since it breeds anxiety.

 #2.
 Trading Coach

-He only got the will to do this when he realized his life was on the line and he did not want to let his daughter and wife down.
+He only got the will to do this when he realized his life was on the line and did not want to let his daughter and wife down.

 #3.
 Market Wizards

-This is another masterpiece from Mark Douglas which was released before Trading in the zone.
-It focuses on making readers realize how much emotions play a big part in trading decisions.
+This is another Mark Douglas masterpiece released before “Trading in the Zone”.
+It focuses on making traders realize how much emotions play a big part in trading decisions.